FAQ

 Can I perform on more than one instrument?

-To allow the maximum number of people the opportunity to perform, we do not allow multiple solos by the same individual, although you are welcome to take part in duets and ensembles.
+To allow the maximum number of people the opportunity to perform, we do not generally allow multiple solos by the same individual, although you are encouraged to perform in as many duets and ensembles as you can put together!
+Exceptions can sometimes be made if we have capacity.

 How long can I play for?